codesenju/movie_db/README.md

 <br>

 # Part 4 - Test your environment
-* Test within the LinuxOne machine using cURL
+* Test within the LinuxOne machine using cURL:
 ```shell
 curl localhost:49160
 curl localhost:49160/api/all